algosup/2024-2025-project-4-web-fpga-team-1/technicalSpecifications/technicalSpecifications.md

 ### 3.1 Purpose

-This document give the technical specs. for an FPGA Simulator.
-Its purpose is to be use as a guideline for developers, project managers, and stakeholders to understand the scope, architecture, and requirements of the system.
+This document gives the technical specs.
+For an FPGA Simulator.
+Its purpose is to be used as a guideline for developers, project managers, and stakeholders to understand the scope, architecture, and requirements of the system.

 ### 3.2 Scope

 #### 3.2.1 In-Scope

-- Convert .v & .sdf files dynamicly in a readable format for the graphic processor.
+- Convert .v & .sdf files dynamically in a readable format for the graphic processor.
 - Development of the graphical representation of the FPGA workflow.
-- Display basic FPGA elements (like BEL's) with their intereconnections.
+- Display basic FPGA elements (like BEL's) with their interconnections.
 - Use a timing simulator to visualize the propagation of clock signal between all wires and elements.
 - Include some controls to rollback, pause, advance the simulation.